You’re three months shy of baby’s first birthday, and best believe those milestones are stacking up fast.

-What activities can I do with my 9 month old?
+What are creative activities for 9 month old?

-From an obstacle course to messy play and from nature rambles to sock puppets, here are 11 things to do with a 9 month old that you and your baby can both enjoy.
+From an obstacle course to messy play and from nature rambles to sock puppets, these are 11 fun activities to do with a 9-month-old that you and your baby can both enjoy:

 1. Toy trail